clintonboys/clintonboys.com/content/projects/karev/index.md

 seo_title: conlang
 summary: Karev is a constructed language designed for argument and precision of thought.
 description: This is the first full description of a constructed language I have created.
 It's a hobby I have dabbled in for over twenty years.
-slug: portfolio-project-1
+slug: karev
-author: John Doe
+author: Clinton Boys

 draft: false
 date: 2019-02-20T03:52:30-05:00